vs PeerGenius

 Science AI Journal vs PeerGenius

 PeerGenius and Science AI Journal both run a panel of AI reviewers over your manuscript before you submit, and both analyze figures and equations alongside the text.
 They differ in what surrounds that review.
 PeerGenius is a focused pay-per-use review tool whose statistical reviewer can hand you corrective R and Python code.
-Science AI Journal pairs its 8-agent AI Review with a free pre-check, journal recommender, research-gap finder, and an actual open-access publishing pathway.
+Science AI Journal pairs its 8-agent AI Review with a pre-check, journal finder, research-gap finder, and an open-access publishing pathway in preparation — all pay-as-you-go on credits, no subscription, with 25 free welcome credits on signup.
 This page lays out both honestly, including where PeerGenius is the better choice.

 What PeerGenius is best at